mhoek2/vlam/README.md

 - Create dashboard module system, making easier adn cleaner to extend.
 (OOP)
 - Create a service and database structure for 'User Meta', allowing to store per-user data.
 - Create helper functions. ( csrf, user, dashboard modules)
-- Implement [phpDocumentor](https://phpdoc.org/) using composer, with CI-CD workflow for auto-generation and upload to 'gh-pages' branch
+- Implement [phpDocumentor](https://phpdoc.org/) using composer, with CI workflow for auto-generation and upload to 'gh-pages' branch
 - Begin adding php docstrings for documentation, and adding Guide (.rst) structure.
 - Update Font Awesome version from 6.0.0 to 6.7.2
 - Implement schedule management per training, in preparation for a Agenda dashboard module